22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-supertoken.en.md

 ### Compatible Operating System
 The process of redirecting the buyer to authorize the use of their available payment methods in Mercado Pago can only be done through **Custom Tabs**, which allow the opening of web pages in a native browser embedded in the app.
 Therefore, the only compatible operating system is **Android**.

+> WARNING
+>
+> If the user's operating system is not supported, this payment solution will not be presented and they will be able to continue with the purchase process normally.

 If you need to implement Custom Tabs in your project, start by installing the following dependency in the `build.gradle` file.